harshakalluri1403/Code-Rituals-By-LeetCode/Readme.md

 # LeetCode Solutions

 Welcome to my LeetCode solutions repository!
-This project contains my solutions to various LeetCode questions, which I have solved and automatically pushed using **Leethubv3**.
+This repository contains my solutions to various LeetCode questions, which I have solved and automatically pushed using **Leethubv3**.
 I aim to solve all the problems available on the platform.

 ## Languages Used